-The goal at this level is to build confidence and engagement in English by deepening student confidence in their conversational ability.
-For example, students deepen their ability to talk about everyday life in the United States by comparing it to their native country.
-They learn to present in front of a group, to routinely discuss daily life with peers, and how to meet and converse with people.
+The goal at this level is to encourage student engagement in English by increasing students' confidence in their conversational ability.
+For example, students enhance their ability to talk about everyday life in the United States by comparing it to their native country.
+They learn to present in front of a group, routinely discuss daily life with peers, and learn effective strategies for meeting and talking to people.